kumaratul60/react-0-to-1/Chapter-2/theory.md

 19. What is `Transitive Dependencies` ?

-    Transitive Dependencies: We've package manager which handles and take care of Transitive Dependencies
+    Transitive Dependencies: We've package manager which handles and take care of Transitive Dependencies.
+     _For example, if A depends on B and B depends on C, then A must also depend on C._